cc-archive/cc-cert-core/core/commons/creative-commons.md

-# The Creative Commons Organization
+# Creative Commons as an Organization in the Commons

 What if there was a means for creators to express willingness to share their knowledge and creative works?
 A simple and standardized way creators could use to give the public permission to use their work under certain conditions?